Before we share our list of cheap things to do in Maryland, we would like to give you a little glimpse into the state.

 These were some history-oriented low-cost things to do.
 We hope you enjoy these on your visit.

 Brookside Gardens: Flora, Butterflies & Lights!

-Although the rest of the gardens offer free admission, the garden of lights is chargeable between $25 and $30 per car.
-As it is only available during the Christmas holiday period, so you might not get a chance during other times of the year.
+Although the rest of the gardens offer free admission, the Garden of Lights is chargeable between $25 and $30 per car.
+It is only available during the Christmas holiday, so you might not get a chance during other times of the year.

 Days End Farm Horse Rescue

 If you love horses, check out the horse farm where they are taken care of until they are adopted by their new parents.

 You can visit the farm during the visiting hours without any prior reservations.
 These tours are completely free.

 You will get to know the stories of horses that are kept at the farm.
 It could be an interesting outing for animal lovers.